SuperMK15/ib-results-checker/README.md

 git clone https://github.com/SuperMK15/ib-results-checker.git/
 cd ib-results-checker
 ```
-2. Open a terminal, ensure you are in the correct directory, and install the required Python dependencies by running:
+2. Open a terminal if you haven't already in the project directory, and install the required Python dependencies by running:
 ```
 pip install -r requirements.txt
 ```